-The County’s overall strategy to meet the TMDL requirements includes stream restoration projects and watershed retrofits as two key strategies to meet the pollution reduction requirements.
+The County’s overall strategy to meet the TMDL requirements includes stream resilience projects and watershed retrofits as two key methods to meet the pollution reduction requirements.
 In addition, stringent regulation of the stormwater runoff from development/redevelopment will continue to achieve incremental and cumulative reductions in stormwater pollutants.

-Public comment was received on the plan and is summarized in Appendix G.
+Public comment was received on the plan and summarized in Appendix G.

 - The implementation strategy outlined in the document is consistent with the overall strategy outlined in the adopted Stormwater Master Plan.

 - With projects and programs implemented since 2006 (the crediting baseline established by DEQ), Arlington County has already met the 5% pollution reduction requirement for this permit cycle (including FY15 progress).

 - These projects include two stream restoration projects in the Donaldson Run watershed, extensive retrofits at the Arlington County Trades Center, and pollutant reductions achieved through redevelopment activity.